qsnake/gpaw/doc/exercises/diffusion/diffusion.rst

 In this ASE-tutorial:

+* :ase:`Diffusion of gold atom on Al(100) surface
-* :ase:`Constraint <tutorials/constraints/diffusion.html>`
+  <tutorials/constraints/diffusion.html>`

 the energy barrier for diffusion of a gold atom on an Al(100) surface is calculated using a semi-empirical EMT potential.
 In this exercise, we will try to use DFT and GPAW.

 * Run the script from the ASE-tutorial above and use the graphical representation to get good initial guesses for the height of the gold atom in the initial and transition states (hollow and bridge sites).

 The PAW setups for both Al and Au are quite smooth (see :ref:`Aluminium` and :ref:`Gold`), so we can try with a coarse